 You May Be Charged with Failure to Appear in California

-Legally, you may be required to appear in court if you received a traffic ticket in California.
+As we mentioned, you may be required to appear in court for a traffic ticket in California.
 If you do not follow this regulation, you can be charged with a misdemeanor under Vehicle Code 40508a.
-You should be aware that you can face misdemeanor charges even if your ticket was only for an infraction.
+You should be aware that you can face misdemeanor charges even if your ticket was only for a minor infraction.

-As a misdemeanor, a VC 40508a conviction could have serious impacts for you.
+As a misdemeanor, a VC 40508a conviction could have serious consequences.
 If you are found guilty of a VC 40508a violation, you may be:

 - Sentenced to spend up to six months in jail